mrcomcast123/rtRemote/README.md

    cmake --build . --config Release
    ~~~~

-   The rtRemote libs will be located in rtRemote
+   The rtRemote libs/apps will be located in rtRemote/out

    All build configurations for rtRemote:
    ~~~~